 Concert Space

-The EIHF junior ensemble, consisting of young harpers from around the country, will perform a magical suite of newly created music based upon the traditional tale of The Giant and The Swan.
-The story will be told alongside the music by storyteller Daniel Serridge and the concert will feature a performance from Mòd prizewinners Hazel Brandt and Katie Heron.
-Join us for this enchanting performance that takes you deep into the woods to a world of transformation.
-Click HERE for info on how to join the EIHF junior ensemble.
+MUSIC SCHOOL RED RORY MCGLIP AND THE FAIRY HARP (YOUNG PERFORMERS' CONCERT)The EIHF junior ensemble, consisting of young harpers from around the country, will perform a magical suite of newly created music based upon the tale of The Adventures of Red Rory McGlip and the Fairy Harp.
+The story will be told alongside the music by storyteller Heather Yule and the concert will feature a performance from Royal National Mòd prizewinner, Isla Ovenstone.
+Join us for this enchanting performance.
 Sponsored by The Royal Celtic Society and An Comunn Gàidhealach

 George Watson's College Concerts